-1 Find out your campus enrolment session at Ise.ac.uk/enrolment 2 Sign up to a Welcome presentation session at welcome.lse.ac.uk 3 Identify your academic department's orientation events at welcome.
-Ise.ac.uk.
+1 Find out your campus enrolment session at lse.ac.uk/enrolment 2 Sign up to the Welcome presentation session at welcome.lse.ac.uk Identify your academic department's orientation events at welcome.lse.ac.uk welcome.lse.ac.uk.
 Your department will run a mixture of online and on campus events and you should plan to attend them.
-Optio nal : 4 Check out the Welcome website and the Student Hub to browse all the Welcome events that are available and create your own events timetable.
-5 Visit LSESU (Isesu.com) to find out what events your Students' Union has planned.
-Check to see if you need to register your interest in advance.
-Some events fill up quickly!
-6 Sign-up to your hall's welcome events and activities - halls students will receive emails about these opportunities.
-7 Free time?
-Fill it with a self-guided campus tour or a local history tour .